2025 National Symposium on Bone Marrow Failure Syndromes

 Maddie Riewoldt’s Vision is thrilled to invite you to join us at the 4th National Symposium on Bone Marrow Failure Syndromes, to be held from the 23-25 May 2025 at the Victorian Comprehensive Cancer Centre in Melbourne.

 The symposium will bring together expert clinicians, scientists and allied health professionals to present innovative research on the diagnosis, treatment, patient care, and clinical trials for Bone Marrow Failure Syndromes.
-We are thrilled to welcome international guest speakers Dr Marcin Wlodarski and Dr Marta Derecka from St. Jude Children’s Research Hospital in Memphis, alongside over 20 national speakers who will showcase their research.
+We are thrilled to welcome international guest speakers Dr. Marcin Wlodarski and Dr. Marta Derecka from St. Jude Children’s Research Hospital in Memphis, as well as Dr Paula Río from the Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas (CIEMAT) in Madrid, Spain, who will be presenting virtually.
+Additionally, over 20 national speakers will showcase their research.
 The event will also offer ample opportunities for networking and collaboration.

 Program Highlights